primeinc/p-ccs/README.md

 *   Displays event details, timeline, key contacts, participation information, judging process, and more, based on research about the P-CCS K-12 Art Show.
 *   Built with React and Vite.
 *   Styled with Tailwind CSS.
+*   Optimized for search engines with React Helmet Async, structured data, and proper meta tags.
+*   Configured for SPA routing on GitHub Pages.

+## SEO Implementation

+The site implements comprehensive SEO best practices for a Single Page Application:

+*   Dynamic metadata management via React Helmet Async
+*   Structured data (JSON-LD) for event information
+*   Open Graph and Twitter Card meta tags for social sharing
+*   Sitemap.xml and robots.txt for search engine crawling
+*   SPA routing solution compatible with GitHub Pages

+See [SEO-IMPROVEMENTS.md](SEO-IMPROVEMENTS.md) for detailed information about the SEO features implemented.

 ## Development